dfinity/interface-spec/spec/index.md

 #### On Low Wasm Memory {#on-low-wasm-memory}

-A canister can export a function with the name `canister_on_low_wasm_memory`, which is scheduled whenever the canister's remaining wasm memory size in bytes falls from above a threshold `t` to strictly less than `t`.
+A canister can export a function with the name `canister_on_low_wasm_memory`, which is scheduled whenever the canister's remaining wasm memory size in bytes falls from at least a threshold `t` to strictly less than `t`.
 The threshold `t` can be defined in the [canister's settings](#ic-canister_status) and by default it is set to 0.

 :::note

-While the above function is scheduled immediately once the condition above is triggered, it may not necessarily be executed immediately if it does not have enough cycles.
+While the above function is scheduled immediately once the condition above is triggered, it may not necessarily be executed immediately if the canister does not have enough cycles.
 If the canister gets frozen immediately after the function is scheduled for execution, the function will run once the canister's unfrozen _if_ the canister's wasm memory remains above the threshold `t`.

 :::